gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 *Fig. From Big O Cheat Sheet*

 We may also encounter time complexities which use variables other than `n`.
-One typical scenario for this is when we have multiple inputs of variable sizes that both affect time complexity.
+One typical scenario for this is when we have multiple inputs, each with variable size, that both affect time complexity.

 For example, say we have the following function which will make a 2D matrix with `rows` number of rows and `columns` number of columns where all values inside the matrix are initialized to `None`.